 Brendan Crabb, PhD (Chair)

-Professor Brendan Crabb is a research scientist and Director and CEO of the Macfarlane Burnet Institute for Medical Research and Public Health (Burnet Institute).
-The Burnet Institute is Australia’s largest independent global health research organization and is committed to achieving better health for poor and vulnerable communities via a combination of medical research, education, and public health.
-His personal expertise is in infectious diseases, and the primary driver for his group’s current research is the development of a malaria vaccine and the identification of new targets for therapeutic intervention.
+Professor Brendan Crabb is Director and CEO of the Burnet Institute in Melbourne.
+Prof. Crabb's expertise is in the study of infectious diseases, particularly those affecting the developing world.
+The primary driver for his own laboratory's research is the development of a malaria vaccine and the identification of new targets for therapeutic intervention.

-Professor Crabb holds professorial appointments at The University of Melbourne and La Trobe and Monash Universities, and until his appointment at the Burnet Institute, was a Senior Principal Research Fellow of the National Health & Medical Research Council of Australia and an International Research Fellow of the Howard Hughes Medical Institute in the United States.
+Prof. Crabb holds professorial appointments at The University of Melbourne and Monash Universities.
+Until his appointment as Director of the Burnet Institute, he was a Senior Principal Research Fellow of the National Health & Medical Research Council of Australia and an International Research Fellow of the US-based Howard Hughes Medical Institute.